We detect you are using an unsupported browser. For the best experience, please visit the site using Chrome, Firefox, Safari, or Edge. X

 Will plugging in a 10BASE-T Ethernet device into a 100BASE-TX Ethernet network slow the network down?

-If the network administrator takes care to configure the 10 BASE-T nodes as a sub-network behind a switch or router, the speeds are auto negotiated and therefore do not degrade the performance of the 100 BASE-TX network.
+If the network administrator takes care to configure the 10 BASE-T nodes as a sub-network behind a switch or router, the speeds are auto negotiated and, therefore, do not degrade the performance of the 100 BASE-TX network.

 Software TCP/IP FAQs